RiotGamesCookbooks/nexus-cookbook/README.md

       }
     }

-The `nexus_ssl_certificates` data bag replaces the old `ssl_certificate` data bag item.
-The cookbook is also set up to look for
+The `nexus_ssl_files` data bag replaces the old `ssl_certificate` data bag item.
+The cookbook is also set up to look for Chef environment named items inside this data bag.
+This data bag should contain entries for either a certificate and key combo
-Chef environment named items inside this data bag.
+(for nginx) or a keystore (Jetty).

 Once the data bag item is loaded for the environment, the attribute [:nexus][:ssl_certificate][:key] is used to find an entry.
 The default value for the cookbook is the node's fqdn.
 Using this format, you can have a Chef environment with multiple Nexus servers that